sticilface/Tasker/readme.md

                  └ 3.
 0x3fff1474 [N][supernested] timeout = 10000, runcount = 0
 *****   END   *****
 ```
 Tasks run async just appear as numbers, tasks run sync and depend on the previous finishing have └ and are indented.
+The memory location of all taskers and tasks is given to help debugging.

 ### Other
 - There are plans for a priority approach but it has not been implemented yet... watch this space.
+- I also plan to write lightweight less RAM hungry versions.